Rom Com / Real Life Hell

 And finally, my ultimate fave (not):

-8. The Rom Com Where Nothing Much Happens
+8. The One Where Nothing Much Happens

 Does boy meet girl?
 Yes, sort of – usually in an office or lift.
 What do they do?He phones her, asks her out – she says no. Then what?
 They go to work and she goes out with somebody else.
 Why?
 No idea.
 Hilarious consequences ensue (not really), then girl changes her mind and goes out with boy.
 Phew.
 What a ride.
+MORE: 8 Mistakes that Will Kill Your Romantic Comedy Screenplay DEAD

 For B2W offers and free stuff first, join my EMAIL LIST